Connect with us

 Once Your Reach CPF Payout Eligibility Age

-CPF members born in 1958 or after have the option to withdraw a lump sum of up to 20% of their Retirement Account savings once they reach their payout eligibility age, including the first $5,000 that can be withdrawn at 55.
+CPF members born in 1958 or after have the option to withdraw a lump sum of up to 20% of their Retirement Account savings once they reach their payout eligibility age, including the first $5,000 that could have been withdrawn since they turned 55.

-CPF members who are born in 1957 or earlier can already withdraw up to 10% of their Ordinary Account and Special Account monies when they turned 55.
-Thus, they can withdraw a lump sum of an additional 10% of their Retirement Account monies at the payout eligibility age.
+CPF members who are born in 1957 or earlier were able to withdraw up to 10% of their Ordinary Account and Special Account monies when they turned 55.
+Thus, they were able to withdraw a lump sum of an additional 10% of their Retirement Account monies at the payout eligibility age.

 Should You Withdraw Your CPF?